 The URLs above are the address from where the remote repository came from.
-Git uses origin as an alias cd ~/Repositories/StagingAreaBasics/

-(name) to the URL of the remote repository.
+Git uses origin as an alias (name) to the URL of the remote repository.
 Whenever you see this keyword, it is the same as if you were typing the URL of the remote repository.